 How Much Does In-Home Care Cost?

-I have seen quite a range for costs, anywhere from $12-$22 per hour, depending on geography and duties of the caregiver.
 If the caregiver is a CNA or other licensed professional, the cost will typically increase due to training that the individual has received.
 So who pays for in-home care?

 - Private Pay (you)